-Asian shares bounce back, shrugging off inflation concerns
+World shares bounce back, shrugging off inflation concerns

-Asian shares bounced back Friday from losses earlier in the week, shrugging off data showing U.S. wholesale prices soared 11% in April from a year earlier.
+World shares bounced back Friday from losses earlier in the week, shrugging off data showing U.S. wholesale prices soared 11% in April from a year earlier.

-The regional rally followed a mixed and muted close on Wall Street.
+Gains in Europe and Asia followed a mixed and muted close Thursday on Wall Street.
 Oil prices and U.S. futures also were higher.

 Investors are puzzling over what’s next with inflation and the U.S. central bank’s response to it.
 Trading has been volatile, with indexes prone to sharp swings as investors try to shield their portfolios from the impact of the highest inflation in decades.